sumikof/gitlab-eclipse-plugin/README.md

 Creates a P2 update site (e.g. Eclipse repository) which can be used to install the GitLab for Eclipse plug-in.

 Learn more in the [update site project README](./gitlab-eclipse-plugin.site/README.md).

+## Releasing

+Follow the release process issue template to create and distribute a new plugin release.